 - Serve as a Virtual CIO.
 Virtual CIO services help your organization meet its goals by giving you the technology guidance and support you need.
 A vCIO can help you save on technology costs by reviewing bills and contracts and assisting in the evaluation and procurement of new technology.
 That person can also supply expertise and guidance when you need it on an ongoing basis so you can make the right decisions for your organization.
 This vCIO is often available at lower costs than hiring an internal IT staff to take care of the same needs.

 The Effective Support Your Organization Needs

 At SinglePoint Global, we live and breathe IT.
-We’re the go-to resource for outsourced IT in the Washington, DC area, and have extensive experience meeting the technology needs of nonprofits and government contractors.
+We’re the go-to resource for managed IT in the Washington, DC area, and have extensive experience meeting the technology needs of nonprofits and government contractors.
 If you’re overwhelmed handling your IT and are ready for expert support, discover how we can help.